rspurgeon/getting-started-with-ak-and-dotnet-instruqt/01-kafka-setup/assignment.md

 If you do not already have an account, head over to the [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/) signup page and use the promo code `KAFKA101` for $101 of additional free usage.

-We are going to need a Kafka Cluster for our client application to operate with.
-We can provision a cluster in a few ways, for this exercise we will provision one using the `confluent` CLI which is already installed for you here.
+We are going to want a Kafka Cluster for our client application to operate with.
+We can provision a cluster in a few ways, for this exercise we will provision one using the `confluent` CLI which is already installed for you in this terminal.
 Another option is to use the [Confluent Cloud web console](https://confluent.cloud/) which provides a point and click experience.

-Developers love the command line, so let's focus there.
+Being the 10x developer you are, let's use the command line.
 First login to your account using the `confluent` CLI:

 ```
 confluent login